Mixing and ventilation in a living laboratory due to fast and slow response modes: Data analysis and comparison with the model

 Finally, we can use the theoretical model to study the time evolution of the CO$_2$ within the room and the plenum.
 Figure \ref{fig_timedata} illustrates such a comparison for a chosen day (the second Tuesday for each month from June to November).
 The dataset spans very different conditions, with the occupation in any given hour ranging from a few people to over 50.
 The outside air temperature ranges from a few degrees Celsius in the autumn months to above 30 degrees Celsius in the months of July and August.

-The data (plotted in blue and yellow dots) corresponds to the CO$_{2}$ concentrations in the laboratory.
-The solid yellow and blue lines represent the solution of \eqref{eq:room_a} and \eqref{eq:plenum_a}. $V_0$ and $V_1$ are as given in table \ref{tab1}.
-The flux $q = q_{\text{in}}$ has the values recorded by the BMS with a frequency of 5 minutes (the mean values for ON and OFF are given in table \ref{tab1}).
-The recirculation flux $q'$ is assumed to be constant and equal to the value calculated from air speed measurements as explained in the previous section; hence $q=$ \SI{545}{\liter\per\second} when ON, and when OFF $q=q'=$ \SI{7}{\liter\per\second}.
-The forcing is calculated using the recorded occupancy from the WiFi data (see \S\ref{sec:occupancy}) multiplied by $F=0.012$, which is the CO$_2$ generation rate per person based on the level of physical activity for office workers \cite{astm2018standard}.
-The parameters $\gamma_0$ and $\gamma_1$ are set to $\gamma_0 =1$ and $\gamma_1 = 0$ for the ON case, the latter indicating that the totality of the fresh air goes into the FCU without mixing with the air in the plenum.
+The data (plotted in blue and yellow dots) corresponds to the CO$_{2}$ concentrations in the laboratory and plenum.
+The solid blue and yellow lines represent the solution of \eqref{eq:room_a} and \eqref{eq:plenum_a} fed by the experimental values given in table \ref{tab:input}.
+The mixing parameters are set to $\gamma_0 =1$ and $\gamma_1 = 0$ for the ON case, the latter indicating that the totality of the fresh air goes into the FCU without mixing with the air in the plenum.
 As discussed previously, the OFF case is more complex.
-In figure \ref{fig_timedata}, we fixed the parameters to $\gamma_0= 0.2$ and $\gamma_1= 0.5$ for all the months for simplicity.
-However, more fine-tuning could be done by best fitting the data for each case.
+In figure \ref{fig_timedata}, we fixed the parameters to $\gamma_0= 0.2$ and $\gamma_1= 0.5$ for all months for simplicity.

-Considering the uncertainty related to the occupancy estimation (see \S\ref{sec:occupancy}) and that occupancy is sampled only hourly whilst the data are sampled every 5 minutes, the model is in good agreement with the measurements, particularly for the regime ON.
-When the FCUs are on (in the shaded grey region of plot \ref{fig_timedata}), the CO$_2$ concentration in the room and the plenum are equal.
-On the contrary, when the FCUs are switched off, the CO$_2$ response to the forcing is more unpredictable, and the difference between the concentrations in the plenum and in the room varies.
+Considering the uncertainty related to the occupancy estimation (see \S\ref{sec:occupancy}) and that occupancy is sampled only hourly whilst the data are sampled every 5 minutes, the model is in good agreement with the measurements.
+For the regime ON the $R^2$ values are above 0.7, except when occupancy values are below 5 (i.e.\ the CO$_2$ forcing is relatively weak), as in the September and October panels in figure \ref{fig_timedata} for which the $R^2$ values drop below 0.4.
+The RMSE value plots show that the largest errors correspond with the OFF regime and with periods of large relative variations in occupancy that again are coarsely sampled in time.
+When the FCUs are on (in the shaded grey region of figure \ref{fig_timedata}), the CO$_2$ concentration in the room and the plenum are nearly always equal.
+On the contrary, when the FCUs are switched off, the CO$_2$ response to the forcing is more unpredictable, and the concentration difference between the plenum and the room varies.